What is a Limited Liability Company (LLC)?

-A Limited Liability Company, or LLC is a legal form of business organization with daily activities like a partnership but with limited liability similar to a corporation.
+A Limited Liability Company or LLC is a legal form of business organization with daily activities like a partnership but with limited liability for the owners similar to a corporation.
 The liability of LLC members is limited to their investment in the business.

 An LLC is NOT a Corporation

 An LLC is sometimes incorrectly referred to as a Limited Liability Corporation.
-Although an LLC can be taxed as a corporation (see below), an LLC is not formed as a corporation.
+Although an LLC can elect to be taxed as a corporation (see below), an LLC is not formed as a corporation.